 When all this gunpowder treason and plot is about, it’s important to put safety first.
 So, if you are organising a Guy Fawkes event, here’s our handy guide to creating a fun and safe bonfire night with the help of some industrial products.

 Avoid splinters and strained muscles by transporting the wood for your bonfire on a platform truck.
 A platform truck with mesh sides would be the perfect choice as it prevents the contents from falling off as you pull it along uneven surfaces such as gravel and grass.
 It even has pneumatic tyres for the added suspension.
 In the absence of a wheelbarrow (see below), you could also give your Guy a ride to his fire.
 May as well give him a good send off!

 Get your Guy to the fire on time

 It’s not fashionable for a guy to be late.
-Ensure he’s in-situ ready to meet his fiery demise, on time.
-Transport him to your wooden heap in a general purpose wheelbarrow – they come in a great range of colours too for the stylish guys among us.
+Ensure he's in-situ ready to meet his fiery demise, on time.
+Transport him to your wooden heap in a general purpose wheelbarrow – they come in an earthy green colour for the stylish guys among us.